'Words are things: and a small drop of ink, falling like dew upon a thought, produces that which makes thousands, perhaps millions, think.' BYRON

 Key Stage 4

-At Key Stage Four, all pupils study English Language and English Literature GCSE.
+At Key Stage Four, all students study English Language and English Literature GCSE.
 We follow the AQA specification.
-Pupils will study a range of texts including: a Shakespeare play (either 'Macbeth' or 'Romeo and Juliet'), a modern text (generally ‘Animal Farm’ or ‘An Inspector Calls’), a nineteenth century novel (‘A Christmas Carol’ or ‘The Strange Case of Dr Jekyll and Mr Hyde’) and a selection of poetry.
+Pupils will study a range of texts, including a Shakespeare play (either 'Macbeth' or 'Romeo and Juliet'), a modern text (generally ‘Animal Farm’ or ‘An Inspector Calls’), a nineteenth century novel (‘A Christmas Carol’ or ‘The Strange Case of Dr Jekyll and Mr Hyde’) and a selection of poetry.
 They also study a range of other texts in extract, both fiction and non-fiction, in preparation for the “unseen” elements of their exams.

-Pupils also have the option to study Media Studies GCSE.
-Here they study a range of media genres including: action adventure films, situation comedies, newspapers, BBC news and advertising.
+Students also have the option to study Media Studies GCSE.
+Here, they study a range of media genres including action adventure films, situation comedies, newspapers, BBC news and advertising.
 The course is assessed through two written examinations and one piece of creative Non-Exam Assessment (NEA) which requires students to research, plan and produce their own media production in accordance with a brief set by the exam board.
 The Media NEA comprises 30% of the overall GCSE grade.
 This can lead on to Media A-Level, which we also offer.
-The course has considerable IT and creative content as wel as developing the skill of writing analytical essays.
+The course has considerable IT and creative content as well as developing the skill of writing analytical essays.
 We follow the WJEC EDUQAS specification for Media Studies.

 Results at GCSE are consistently high in all three GCSE subjects.
-Many pupils choose to continue their studies of one of these subjects into A-Level.
+Many students choose to continue their studies of one of these subjects into A-Level.

-In addition to the academic studies there are a range of extra curricular opportunities offered at Key Stage four.
-These include: creative writing club, theatre trips, the Poetry Live! conference, revision clubs and writing competitions.
+In addition to the academic studies, there are a range of extra curricular opportunities offered at Key Stage 4.
+These include creative writing club, theatre trips, the Poetry Live! conference, revision clubs and writing competitions.

 Key Stage 5

 Results at A-Level are consistently high in all three subjects.
-Many pupils choose to continue their studies of one of these subjects into degree.
+Many students choose to continue their studies of one of these subjects to degree level.

-In addition to the academic studies there are a range of extra curricular opportunities offered at Key Stage five.
-These include: theatre trips, supporting within lower school English lessons, the Ambassadors scheme, writing and media competitions.
+In addition to the academic studies, there are a range of extra curricular opportunities offered at Key Stage 5.
+These include theatre trips, supporting within Lower School English lessons, the Ambassadors scheme, writing and media competitions.